AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Default RBAC Access Account for Edge
 ====================================

-In Aviatrix Edge 2.0, you have the option to create a default RBAC group and assign users to this group with permissions to create, delete, and manage Edge Gateways.
+In Aviatrix Secure Edge, you have the option to create a default RBAC group and assign users to this group with permissions to create, delete, and manage Edge Gateways.

 Creating the Default RBAC Access Account for Edge
 -------------------------------------------------